cameronus/guess-the-subreddit/README.md

 subreddit just by looking at a post.

 ## To-do
-1. Leaderboard
-2. Max time limit for per posts
-3. Loading animation
+1. Loading animation
-4. Expand title to view overflowed titles
+2. Expand title to view overflowed titles
-5. Add btc donation address
-6. Support video
-7. Code optimization and documentation
+3. Code optimization and documentation
-8. Enforce fullscreen on competitive mode
-9. Rank percentile score
+4. Rank percentile score
-10. Add request validation middleware to reduce redundancy in code
+5. Add request validation middleware to reduce redundancy in code

+## Next-release
+1. Support video

 ## Subreddits
 1. all